mmaaz60/ssl_for_fgvc/README.md

 $ pip install -r requirements.txt
 ```

-## Evaluation of Pretrained Models
+## Evaluating Pretrained Models
-All the pretrained models can be found at [here]().
+All the pretrained models can be found at [click_me](https://mbzuaiac-my.sharepoint.com/:f:/g/personal/20020063_mbzuai_ac_ae/EtMbK1h75NhPmvr4L_xANoABklXEyadRsBPHSfI8I9jhlA?e=JEuXy3).
 In order to evaluate a model, download the model
 checkpoints from the link and use `scripts/evaluate.py` script for evaluating the model on the test set.

 ```bash